strudelAndCoffee/challenge-wk1-codeRefactor/README.md

-Horiseon, a company that offers search engine optimization, online reputation management, and social media marketing assitance to clients, has a website home page that needs to meet accessibility standards for potential clients with disabilities, and source code that needs refacoring to increase legibility for developers.
+Horiseon, a company that offers search engine optimization, online reputation management, and social media marketing assitance to clients, has a website home page that needs to meet accessibility standards for potential clients with disabilities, and source code that needs refactoring to increase legibility for developers.

 ## User Story